Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 It has two formats:

 1. The simple `CASE` expression compares an expression to a set of at least one simple expression to determine the result.
-2. The searched `CASE` expression evaluates a set of at least one Boolean expressions to determine the result.
+2. The searched `CASE` expression evaluates a set of at least one Boolean expression to determine the result.

 Both formats support an `ELSE` clause that is optional if the result type is nullable and required if the result type is not nullable.